 Here’s What Happened

-I responded to an email that had several comments, that, based on knowing this person for some time were a bit disappointing.
+I responded to an email with several comments that were a bit disappointing based on knowing this person for some time.
 And that’s the word I used when I emailed back my response – disappointing (although one could easily say it was insulting).

 This person’s “clarification” was how the original email they had sent to me could have been typed better “if they took the time to be thoughtful and considerate.”
 They continued… “It was not meant to be personal, so please do not take it that way.
 I just assumed that…”

 Pros Communicate with Clarity

 This individual put their lack of professionalism on display.
-If you are having a bad day, or believe that something needs clarification, you do not do so by making statements that are not accurate or accusatory.
+If you are having a bad day or believe that something needs clarification, you do not do so by making statements that are not accurate or accusatory.

 Then, by taking the necessary time to ensure that what was typed is what was meant — and accurate.
-But we were rushed and frustrated and I was the lucky recipient.
+But we were rushed and frustrated, and I was the lucky recipient.

-Clearly this individual felt that their explanation was enough of an explanation or an apology.
-Although that word was not typed.
+This individual felt that their explanation was sufficient or an apology.
+However, that word was not typed.

 Own Your Mistakes

 In business, there will always be those who type what they want without taking a moment to review.
 They do not think about whether their questions/challenges are apropos or even accurate.
-Because of that many a business relationship will suffer or be jeopardized.
+Because of that many, a business relationship will suffer or be jeopardized.

 You.
 Typed.
 It.